Schools in France send dozens of Muslim girls home for wearing abayas

 “Gabriel Attal, the education minister, says that no one should walk into a classroom wearing something which could suggest what their religion is.”

-Attal said on Tuesday the girls refused entry on Monday were given a letter addressed to their families saying that “secularism is not a constraint, it is a liberty”.

-If they showed up at school again wearing the gown there would be a “new dialogue”, the minister said.

-On Monday evening, President Emmanuel Macron defended the controversial measure, saying there was a “minority” in France who “hijack a religion and challenge the republic and secularism”.
+On Monday, President Emmanuel Macron defended the controversial measure, saying there was a “minority” in France who “hijack a religion and challenge the republic and secularism”.

 He said it leads to the “worst consequences” such as the murder three years ago of teacher Samuel Paty for showing Prophet Muhammad caricatures during a civics education class.